What Happens If You Can't Pay Student Loans

 what happens if you can’t pay back your student loans before deadline

 A final answer to what happens if you can’t pay back your student loans rests in the hands of your creditors.
 Some of your creditors might actually be willing to help you work out a solution.
-After all, your creditors may end up losing a lot of money if you default on your loans, so they want to make sure that you aren’t going to go back into bankruptcy.
+After all, your creditors may end up losing a lot of money if you default on your loans, so they want to make sure that you aren’t going to go back into chapter 7 bankruptcy.
 They may also be willing to adjust your loan terms in order to make it easier for you to pay back your loans.
 Just be sure to approach any negotiations with that level of caution, since there’s always the chance that they won’t agree to your consumer proposal.